corral1976-sudo/gnome-shell-extension-relojlcd/README.md

 ## Features

+- **Iconic Branding:** Now includes a custom retro-style icon for the GNOME Extensions manager.
 - **Realistic LCD Look:** Uses the `Digital-7` font with a custom glow effect.
 - **Customizable:** Change font size, choose between Green/Amber colors, and adjust glow intensity.
 - **Dynamic Date:** Click the clock to see the full date.
 - **Preferences:** Integrated with GNOME Extensions preferences window (LibAdwaita).
-Updated in v12 to correctly display the version number.

 ## Installation

 ### From GNOME Extensions
-The easiest way to install is via the [GNOME Extensions website](https://extensions.gnome.org/).
+The easiest way to install is via the [GNOME Extensions website](https://extensions.gnome.org/extension/6910/relojlcd/).

 ### Manual Installation
 1. Clone this repository.
 2. Copy the folder to `~/.local/share/gnome-shell/extensions/relojlcd@carlos`.
-3. Compile the schema (optional but recommended for manual install):
+3. Ensure the `icon.png` is in the root folder for the icon to appear in your settings.
+4. Compile the schema:
 ```bash
 glib-compile-schemas ~/.local/share/gnome-shell/extensions/relojlcd@carlos/schemas/